 Procedures at the P-CSCF

 A P-CSCF operating in an Originating Service Provider network that supports calling number authentication and RPH signing will be responsible for inserting attestation information related to the calling identity and RPH in a SIP INVITE associated with an emergency origination.
 According to 3GPP [TS 24.229], when a node performs attestation of an identity in an incoming request or can attest the origin of the request, the node can inform a downstream node about what kind of attestation the node has performed.
 In the context of emergency (9-1-1) originations, a P-CSCF is the element in the call path that will be in the best position to attest to the caller identity and RPH.
 The P-CSCF will therefore insert an Attestation-Info header field in the SIP INVITE with a value of "A", "B" or "C", as defined in [ATIS-1000074], associated with the caller identity and with the RPH, as well as an origination identifier (in the form of a UUID) in an Origination-Id header field.

+Procedures at the Transit Function

+The Transit Function (TRF) is expected to adhere to the procedures described in Clauses 4.15.3 and 5.19 of 3GPP [TS 23.228] with the following clarifications.

+When a PSAP initiates a callback call via an IMS NG9-1-1 Emergency Services Network, the Transit Function will be responsible for routing the callback call based on the destination address (i.e., the address associated with the emergency caller) received in incoming signaling.
+A Transit Function operating in an NG9-1-1 Emergency Services Network that supports caller identity authentication and RPH signing will be responsible for interacting with an STI-AS to assert the telephone identity of the caller (i.e., the PSAP) and to request the signing of the RPH value prior to forwarding the callback request towards the succeeding network via an IBCF.